Shropshire Star

 He said: "Local authorities have had trouble meeting their part of that so what we have committed to do with the money we have saved is we are going to pay the whole of that cost, and in many cases that will bring forward when that project can be delivered."

-The Shropshire Star has made several requests of the Department for Transport for details of the HS2 pledges, and had been told earlier this week to expect indicative allocations shortly.
+The Shropshire Star has made several requests with the Department for Transport for the detail of the HS2 pledges and had been told to expect indicative allocations shortly.

-It would remove one of the major obstacles to the project going ahead.
+It would remove one of the major obstacles to project going ahead.

 "I am recognizant and grateful for the persistence of Shropshire Council's leadership in trying to bring this project to fruition."